Belle531/Registration-Login-Form/MD/SAMPLE_RECIPES_FOR_DB.md

-# Sample Recipes for Database Table
+# Recipes for Database Table

 Below are the recipes previously displayed on your cards.
 You can use this information to seed your database table.